WebDevBernard/Twitter-Purple/README.md

 ## About

-- A Twitter clone made in React and Tailwind CSS.
-Users can login with Firebase, and tweet, comment, like or delete a tweet.
+- My attempt to make a pixel perfect match of the Twitter home page, made using React and Tailwind CSS.
+Users can also login with Firebase, update avatar, tweet, comment, like or delete a tweet.
 I made this website to practice things I learned in React tutorials, including React Redux and Context, and React with TypeScript.
+State persisted through local storage.

 ## Tech Stack